 There is a well-documented lack of representation of BAME people in the UK’s creative industries.
 Figures from the last British census, published in 2011, and Creative Skillset’s 2012 Employment Census showed that the UK was 14% non-white and London’s population was over 40% BAME.
 Yet BAME representation across the creative industries had fallen to just 5.4%.

-We continue to post a wide range of jobs that are likely to be of interest to MPs staff.
+We continue to post a wide range of jobs and opportunities that are likely to be of interest to MPs staff.